 About the Profession

-Radiologic imaging science, also known as radiologic technology or medical radiography, is the allied health profession responsible for diagnostic and interventional medical radiographic imaging.
+Radiologic imaging sciences, also known as radiologic technology or medical radiography, is the allied health profession responsible for diagnostic and interventional medical radiographic imaging.
+Imaging sciences personnel, under the supervision of physicians, provide medical imaging services to patients and attending health care professionals.

 - The need for advanced medical imaging technologists is expected to increase significantly due to increases in the population, aging of the population and changes in treatment, technology and prevalence of disease states or conditions requiring advanced diagnostic and interventional radiography.

-- According to the American Society of Radiologic Technologists in 2010, the median salary for:
+- According to the US Bureau of Labor and Statistics in 2012 and the American Society of Radiologic Technologists in 2010, the median salary for:

 Photo caption: Imaging sciences professional.